Empowering Kids to be Leaders with Covey's 7 Habits of Happy Kids

 I balance courage for getting what I want with consideration for what others want.
 I make deposits in others’ Emotional Bank Accounts.
 When conflicts arise, I look for third alternatives.

-Habit 5 - Seek first to understand, then to be understood
+HABIT FIVE - Seek first to understand, then to be understood

 Listen Before You Talk